ahron-chet/DarkScryC2/README.md

 # DarkScryC2

 DarkScryC2 is a multi component command and control (C2) framework.
+This repository is provided **solely for simulation purposes** to help organizations strengthen their defenses.
+It should only be used in controlled environments where you have explicit authorization.
 The repository contains:

 - **c2server** – Python based server providing agent communication channels and a FastAPI manager.
 - **django** – Django project used for management APIs and asynchronous workers.